Every union leader, whether at the local, district council, or international level, has heard some version of this:

 1. It Respects Members' Roles

 A steward, an apprentice, and a retiree each interact with the union differently.
-When they receive information that reflects that understanding and provides information they actually care about, it signals respect for their time and contribution.
+When they receive information that reflects that understanding, it signals respect for their time and contribution.

 2. It Makes Leadership Feel Responsive